 The Certificate in English Speakers of Other Languages program is jointly administered by the Office of Cross Cultural Education and NHTI Education department and provides candidates with a strong introduction to ESL teaching.
 This program will prepare interested candidates to work in the ESL community in a variety of community, adult, and overseas programs.
-While the Certificate Program in ESOL does not directly lead to licensure in teaching ESL in New Hampshire, those candidates who would like to obtain licensure may apply coursework toward the Tenancial aid eligibility pending approval.
+While the Certificate Program in ESOL does not directly lead to licensure in teaching ESL in New Hampshire, those candidates who would like to obtain licensure may apply coursework toward the Teacher Education Conversion Program in ESOL.
+This program is financial aid eligible.
+To be eligible for federal financial aid, students must submit an official, final high school transcript, or the equivalent documentation that demonstrates high school completion, to the NHTI Admissions Office.